andrewliao11/Deep-Reinforcement-Learning-Survey/papers/Learning Modular Neural Network Policies for Multi-Task and Multi-Robot Transfer.md

 - really cool ideas and worth exploring more
 - lack of implementation details
 - the authors choose a good environment to show off their paper (from easy to difficult)
 - in QA task, program generator matters a lot!
-In this [Modular Multitask Reinforcement Learning with Policy Sketches] (https://arxiv.org/abs/1611.01796), they use human-defined policy sketch.
+In this [Modular Multitask Reinforcement Learning with Policy Sketches](https://arxiv.org/abs/1611.01796), they use human-defined policy sketch.
 In the near future(maybe nips2017), we can expect someone doing modular RL with program generator jointly trained.